Scary or Die

 Scary or Die is a 2012 American anthology horror film directed by Bob Badway, Michael Emanuel, and Igor Meglic.
 The film was released on video on demand on May 1, 2012 and on DVD on September 11, 2012.
 Initially titled Terror Bytes, the film's name was later changed to coincide with a horror website by the same name that Emanuel ran with his co-director Igor Meglic and two other filmmakers.

 The anthology stars Corbin Bleu and Bill Oberst Jr. and is composed of five interlocking stories set within the city of Los Angeles.

 Synopsis

 The film is framed as a person browsing the Scary or Die website and watching each short film on their personal computer.

 The Crossing

 Buck and his friends, Keith and Connie, are driving to the Mexico-United States border.
 On the way, they visit a convenience store, where Keith murders the store's Mexican cashier.
 Unknown to Connie, Buck and Keith have been regularly patrolling the Mexico–United States border with the intention to capture and murder anyone they believe to be an illegal immigrant out of the belief that immigrants are a detriment to the United States.
-To Connie's horror, they have aving she is also a zombie.
+To Connie's horror, she is also a zombie.